facile-it/facile-it.github.io/content/blog/eng/v-protetto14-7-2023.md

 In this talk, we shared what’s behind the curtain of many of the ML models in production at Facile.it.

-We started from an existing use case, that is, the optimization of leads sold to third-party societies.
+We started from an existing use case, that is, the optimization of leads.
 We then covered both the creation of the models and all the technical solutions, pipelines, and procedures created in the last year to keep them updated and monitored.

 <br>